polosecki/ton_rfmri_repo/README.md

-# Repository of coded used for stratification of pre-HD by rates of cognitive decline using single visit resting state fMRI
+# Repository of code used for stratification of pre-HD by rate of cognitive decline using single visit resting state fMRI

 Scripts used for analysis of resting state fMRI data in premanifest Huntington's Disease in:
 *"Resting-state connectivity stratifies premanifest Huntington's disease by cognitive decline rate"*